Skip to Content

 Combining Cultural, Physical, and Biological Methods

-• Physical barriers such as netting and sticky traps block pest access
+• Physical methods including row covers and sticky traps block unwanted visitors

 Frequently Asked Questions (FAQs)